BoxUpp/Docker-Images/README.md

 #Docker

-This repository consist of Dockerfile for folllwing images they have ssh service enabled with puppet
+This repository consist of Dockerfile for folllwing images they have ssh service enabled with puppet installed.

 ###boxupp/centos-base:latest

 ###boxupp/ubuntu-base:latest
-‎
-###boxupp/redhat-base:latest
-‎
+‎‎
 ###boxupp/debian-base:latest